patrickbucher/daily-frontend-grind-q4-2024/2-typescript/04-javascript-primer-part-2.md

-# JavaScript primer, part 2
+# JavaScript Primer, Part 2

 A JavaScript object inherits its properties and methods from another object known as its _prototype_.
 The links of prototypes form an inheritance chain.
 By